-In every vessel of 12 metres in length and over to which this Order applies where air pipes to tanks and other spaces below deck extend above the freeboard or superstructure decks the exposed parts of the pipes shall be of substantial construction.
+In every vessel to which this Order applies where air pipes to tanks and other spaces below deck extend above the freeboard or superstructure decks the exposed parts of the pipes shall be of substantial construction.
 Exposed openings of air pipes shall be provided with efficient means of closing weathertight permanently attached to the pipe or adjacent structure.
 Provision shall be made to prevent excessive pressure on tank boundaries.